Falcinspire/google-java-format-szumver/README.md

 * Max column width is 100
 * By default, any formatting not listed here is handled by the the style guide set by Google.

+A few rules (commenting and header) will not be automaticaly corrected, and warnings will display in the syserr stream (usually the console).
 The rest of this README is copied from the original project.

 # google-java-format